What Happens When Your Colorado Springs Restaurant Fails a Fire Inspection?

 Every time food cooks over open flame or in a fryer, grease vapor rises through the hood, travels along the duct run, and eventually reaches the rooftop exhaust fan.
 It doesn’t disappear — it condenses and accumulates as a flammable coating on every surface it touches.
 Filters, duct walls, fan blades, and the roof deck around the fan housing all build up over time.

-Cooking equipment is the leading cause of restaurant structure fires nationally, accounting for more than 60% of reported incidents.
+Cooking equipment is the leading cause of structure fires in eating and drinking establishments nationally, by a wide margin over every other ignition source.
 In Colorado’s dry, high-altitude climate, fire spreads quickly and the risk is elevated year-round.
-The Colorado Springs Fire Department’s Fire Prevention Division treats kitchen exhaust system compliance as a priority — not an afterthought.
+CSFD’s Division of the Fire Marshal treats exhaust system maintenance as a code enforcement priority, not an afterthought.

 What a Fire Inspector Examines

-When the CSFD Fire Prevention Division inspects your kitchen, they follow a structured protocol based on NFPA 96.
+When the CSFD Division of the Fire Marshal inspects your kitchen, they follow a structured protocol built on the commercial cooking provisions of the fire code and the NFPA 96 requirements that apply in Colorado Springs.
 The review covers:

 A hood that looks clean from the kitchen floor can still fail.
 Inspectors are specifically trained to check the parts you can’t see from where you stand.